shakfu/py-js/README.md

 As mentioned earlier, the `py` and `pyjs` objects are the most mature and best documented of the collection.
 Happily, there is also no need to compile them as they are available for download, fully codesigned and notarized, from the [releases](https://github.com/shakfu/py-js/releases) section.

-If you'd rather build them, or the other subproject externals yourself then the process is straightforward:
+If you'd rather build them or any of the other externals yourself then the process is straightforward:

 1. You should have a modern `python3` cpython implementation installed on your Mac: preferably either from [python.org](https://www.python.org) or from [Homebrew](https://brew.sh).
 Note that even system python3 provided by Apple will work in a number of cases.
 Python versions from 3.7 to 3.10 are tested and known to work.